nchokoev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image10] ![alt text][image11] ![alt text][image12]
 ![alt text][image13]

-The first image might be difficult to classify because ...
+The images can be potentially difficult to be classified because of the background information [2,4,6,7,8,10];
+smaller size of the sign itself [10];
+part of other signs [2]

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).